SapanaDashoni15/OOPS/README.md

 ### OOPS in cpp
 .
-Object oriented prohramming appraoch where we write code using classes and objects.
+Object oriented is a programming appraoch where we write code using classes and objects.
 . it is easy to write code using real life scenario using OOPS

+### Object
-Object - all entities in the real world are objects. ex - laptop, phone, pen, book
+all entities in the real world are objects. ex - laptop, phone, pen, book

+### Class
-Class - Blueprint of the objects.
+Blueprint of the objects.
 It defines object's properties and methods.

 1. Encapsulation → Data Hiding
 Encapsulation is wrapping up of data and member functions in a single unit called class.